FortneyMFG/AgOpenGPS-Nexus/docs/AgIO/aog-link-bridge-architecture-guide.md

    over the in-process gRPC bus.
 Everything north of the Bridge speaks this contract.
-2. **AOG-Link v1 layer.** The Bridge converts gRPC intents and telemetry into protobuf payloads plus the 8-byte frame header defined in the SRS.
+2. **AOG-Link v1 layer.** The Bridge converts gRPC intents and telemetry into protobuf payloads plus the 8-byte frame header defined in the SRS references above.
 Reliability policies (ACKs, retries, segmentation) live here so transports stay thin.
 3. **Adapters.** UDP, Serial, CAN, and MQTT adapters reuse the shared codec and only worry about sockets, ports, baud rates, and SocketCAN details.